spburtsev/ccbs/Readme.md

-# yacb (yet another cmake BS)
+# ccbs (custom cmake BS)

-yacb is a CLI tool for bootstrapping CMake projects
+ccbs is a CLI tool for bootsrapping CMake projects